"We're gonna pop a bottle of champaign! ," says Rachel Goldman of Goldman Pawn Shop.

-"No matter where it goes it's great for the community".
+"No matter where it goes it's great for the community," said Rennie.

 Great for the already existing medical community some say.
 Others say they hope the students that come to school here decide to stay here after graduation.
-But they all say even if the students move on -- they will suport the downtown economy while they are here.
+But, they all say even if the students move on they will support the downtown economy while they are here.

-"Lots of times over the years small businesses have been impacted and some of them have closed something like this of this magnitude will help them thrive in this economy".
+"Lots of times over the years small businesses have been impacted and some of them have closed something like this of this magnitude will help them thrive in this economy," he added.

 The news is creating excitement and changing the outlook for how business will be done downtown.

-"It could be expanded days expanded hours, expanded business, new hires..."
+"It could be expanded days, expanded hours, expanded business and new hires," Rennie adds.

 There is alot of change expected to come with the new campus being built downtown including some businesses that will have to move.